legendary-mac/DUCTF-2024/README.md

 Our team, The Team Onigiri got 442nd place overall with 1208 points.
 In Secondary section, 10th.
 (We two are both 10th students).

 I am happy with how I participated and will definitely improve my rank next year!!

+Personally I myself solved 3 beginner problems and 5 osint problems. (osint was that fun)